dessant/search-by-image/README.md

 Copyright (c) 2017-2018 Armin Sebastian

-Search by Image is released under the terms of the GNU General Public License v3.0.
+This software is released under the terms of the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for further information.